89luca89/distrobox/docs/posts/install_lilipod_static.md

-# Install Podman in a static manner
+# Install Lilipod in a static manner

-If on your distribution (eg. SteamOS) can be difficult to install something and keep it between updates, then you could use this script to install `podman` in your `$HOME`.
+If on your distribution (eg. SteamOS) can be difficult to install something and keep it between updates, then you could use this guide to install `lilipod` in your `$HOME`.

 1. Add the Path you've chosen to install to your PATH (by default it's `$HOME/.local/bin`.
    - [See here how to do it](https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/)